rstoyanchev/spring-mvc-31-indepth/infrastructure/ slides.md

     }

 !SLIDE smaller
-# The example re-visited in 3.1
+# The code re-visited with 3.1

     @@@ java